Ease of Use

 - Fractional trading allowed

-- A current string of legal issues from users and governments for allegedly questionable practices
+- History of legal issues from users and governments for allegedly questionable practices

 - Research and technical analysis tool options could be better.
 The few available require a paid subscription.

-- Robinhood Gold opens up margin trading and research tools for $5 per month, but many brokerages offer those for free.
+- Robinhood Gold opens up research tools for $5 per month, but many brokerages offer those for free.

 What Is Robinhood?

 Robinhood is a trading app designed to make investing and trading accessible to all through an easy-to-use platform.
 Robinhood’s no-commission approach was part of the reason it became the fastest-growing brokerage soon after its launch in 2014.
-However, other brokerages soon caught up, offering no commission trades as well.
+However, other brokerages soon caught up as they, too, offered no-commission trades.

 Robinhood makes trading simple for even the newest investor.
 Here is a quick overview of the app’s features.